Cara Mund: Early life and education

 Mund was born in Bismarck, North Dakota to DeLora Kautzmann-Mund and Doug Mund.

 Mund is a choreographer and dancer.
 In high school, she trained four summers with the Radio City Rockettes and was named one of their "Successful Rockette Women" in 2019.
 Since the age of 14, Mund has organized an annual fundraising fashion show benefiting the Make-a-Wish Foundation.
 In high school, Mund served as her school's National Honor Society president, graduated as one of her class' valedictorians, and was voted "most likely to become Miss America."
+In 2024, Mund was inducted into her high school’s Hall of Fame.

 She graduated with honors from Brown University in 2016 with a degree in business, entrepreneurship, and organizations.
 Her thesis was on the Miss America Organization.
 Mund served as the president of the sorority Kappa Delta.
 She has said that the school helped her "think on [her] feet."

-From August to December 2016, she interned for Republican Senator John Hoeven.

 In 2019, the North Dakota House of Representatives passed Resolution No. 3035 to honor Mund.
 She was also inducted into the North Dakota Bluebook's "Notable North Dakotans" and recognized as one of "Five Women Who Changed North Dakota's History."
 On March 11, 2021, the North Dakota State Museum debuted an exhibit featuring Mund.

 Prior to being crowned Miss America, she expressed her plan to attend law school.
-In May 2022, Mund graduated from Harvard Law School Cum Laude where she was a teaching fellow, the Executive Editor of Operations for the Harvard Journal of Sports and Entertainment Law, a member of the Harvard Law School Mock Trial Association, and a member of the Women's Law Association.
+In May 2022, Mund graduated from Harvard Law School cum laude where she was a teaching fellow, the Executive Editor of Operations for the Harvard Journal of Sports and Entertainment Law, a member of the Harvard Law School Mock Trial Association, and a member of the Women's Law Association.
 On September 23, 2022, Mund was sworn in and admitted to practice law in North Dakota.

 Pageantry

 Early pageantry

 She began pageantry as a child, capturing the titles of Little Miss North Dakota, Miss Pre-Teen North Dakota, and Miss Junior Teen North Dakota.
-Mund later competed in Miss North Dakota's Outstanding Teen 2010 as Miss Red River Valley's Outstanding Teen.
+Mund later competed in Miss North Dakota's Outstanding Teen 2010 as Miss Red River Valley's Outstanding Teen 2010.
 She went on to win the competition, and competed in Miss America's Outstanding Teen 2011.
-She later was the 4th runner-up at the Miss North Dakota Teen USA 2012 pageant.
+She later was the fourth runner-up at the Miss North Dakota Teen USA 2012 pageant.

 Miss North Dakota

-Mund competed in Miss North Dakota 2016 as Miss Oil Country, and was the first runner-up.
+Mund competed in Miss North Dakota 2016 as Miss Oil Country 2016, and was the first runner-up.
 She returned to the competition the following year as Miss Northern Lights 2017, and was crowned Miss North Dakota 2017, with her platform being "A Make-A-Wish Passion with Fashion."